telekom-mms/cmcc-operator/docs/upgrade-path.md

 ```
 (for this diagram to work in IntelliJ, install [this](https://www.jetbrains.com/guide/go/tips/mermaid-js-support-in-markdown/))

+## Feeder "Generation"

+Every feeder component has a field "generation" which denotes the idea of a version of the index structure.
+As soon as
+this field changes the Operator will mark that Feeder to be reset / re-indexed.

+That allows to distinguish between deployments the do / do NOT need a feeder reset.
+See [Best Practices](#best-practices) below.

 ## Zero-Downtime-Deployments

 **Note:** This feature only works when working with at least 2 RLS instances and at least 2 CAE instances.
 See [Scaling](scaling.md) for details.